ZeroIPDev/vc_legacy/README.md

-# vc_legacy
+# VirtuaCreature, by Zero Imagination Productions

-Source files for AS2 version.
+Source files for "legacy" AS2 version.
+Requires Adobe Flash CS6 in order to build.